 Family Group Night

 Family Group Night is a free, monthly meeting for whole families experiencing special needs.
 This group is not diagnosis specific and is open to Henderson county and surrounding counties as well.
 The meetings begin with a family meal with GFCF options.
 We split into groups to share stories, play games and gather resources.
-We meet every 3rd Monday of the month from 5:30 – 7:30, family meal is from 5:30 – 6 pm and groups breakout at 6 pm.
+We meet on the 2nd Monday of the month from 5:30 – 7:30, family meal is from 5:30 – 6 pm and groups breakout at 6 pm.